Navigation Menu

 This movement invites everyone to live creative, conscious and caring lives and shares methods and approaches for doing just that.

-~ adapted from Jeanette Stanfield’s Forward to Chronological History of Ecumenical Institute and Institute of Cultural Affairs 1952-1988, revised 2017
+~~ adapted from Jeanette Stanfield’s Forward to Chronological History of Ecumenical Institute and Institute of Cultural Affairs 1952-1988

 Story Telling Time!

-“History is created by “selves” who have models, worked together corporately to get it into history and thus altered the direction of history …and inviting others to follow.”
-B. Stanfield
+“History is created by ‘selves’ who have models, work together corporately to get it into history and thus alter the direction of history … inviting others to follow.”

 Distinctions of Spirit Movement from other social movements